 Is the cobblestone road to Fengxue Pass in Yunnan difficult to drive?

-Fengxue Pass, also known as Fengxue Yakou, is a high mountain pass at an elevation of 3,157m (10,357ft) above sea level in Lushui County, Yunnan Province.
-Located in the Gaoligong mountain range near the Burmese border, this pass is traversed by the S327 road.
-It is one of the most physically demanding drives in western China, not because of the altitude alone, but because of its unique surface and the relentless sequence of turns that define the journey from Pianmazhen to Luzhangzhen.
+Fengxue Pass, also known as Fengxue Yakou, is a high mountain pass at an elevation of 3,157m (10,357ft) above sea level, located in Lushui County, Yunnan Province, China.
+Located in the rugged Gaoligong mountain range near the Myanmar border, the pass is crossed by the S327 road, a route notorious for its old cobblestone pavement.

 Fengxue Pass